 Sara first joined Landpro in 2008 as a survey technician and rejoined the team in late 2013 after taking some time out to have her family.
 Sara is responsible for the plan drafting in the office, preparing plans for a range of clients, and also helps out in the field when required.
-Outside of work Sara enjoys spending time with her husband and two children, outdoor activities and sports, rugby and netball. although at the moment all her spare time is taken up renovating their home!
+Outside of work Sara enjoys spending time with her two children, outdoor activities and sports.

 Jason was born in Clyde and raised in Cromwell.
 Jason attended St Kevins College in Oamaru before completing a bachelor of science majoring in zoology and ecology at Massey University.
 Jason has returned home to Cromwell to fill a survey technician position with Landpro and is excited for the future with the company.

 Licensed Cadastral Surveyor

 Richard is a born and bred Southlander, growing up in Drummond and educated at Southland Boys’ High School.
 Now living in Bannockburn, Richard enjoys the lifestyle Central Otago has to offer.

 In 2012, Richard completed University, gaining a Bachelor of Surveying with first class honours.
 Following work experience with the team as a student, Richard joined Landpro in a graduate role, attaining full membership of the New Zealand Institute of Surveyors, and Licensing as a Cadastral Surveyor in 2016.
 In addition to the traditional role of a surveyor, Richard was extensively involved with the initial development of aerial survey and mapping services at Landpro.